-The Mobilization Two years after it had been formed, the Cavalry School Corps received its warning order on the 7th day of April and moved out four days later.
-The Regiment was tasked with escorting supply convoys and protecting lines of communication.
+Two years after it had been formed, the Cavalry School Corps received its warning order on the 7th day of April and moved out four days later.
+“A” Troop Cavalry School Corps left Quebec City for Winnipeg traveling by rail with forty-eight all ranks and thirty-three horses.
+Arriving on April 19, they were joined by the Winnipeg Troop of Cavalry (later to become “B” Troop, RCD).
+Their job was to escorting supply convoys, maintain communications and guard the flank of operations against any roving hostile forces.
 The Regiment’s main A.O.R.
 (Area of Responsibility) was Touchwood Hills south east of Saskatoon.
-When the order to mobilize came, the Militia reacted instantly.

 In recognition of their fine work during the rebellion, the Regiment was awarded its first battle honour “NORTH WEST CANADA 1885” in 1895.

 After The Battle

 The lessons from the North West Rebellion were fairly obvious: militia training was inadequate as was the military supply, transport, and stores system.
 Things wouldn’t really begin to change for the better until 1890.
 That year Major-General Ivor Caradoc Herbert arrived in Ottawa as General Officer Commanding.
 He knew exactly what was needed.
 His first step was to make regiments out of the dispersed artillery batteries and schools of infantry and cavalry, thus forming The Royal Canadian Horse Artillery, The Canadian Regiment of Infantry, and the Canadian Dragoons.
 At last, someone had heeded the lessons learned from the Red River Rebellion and put forward changes toward the betterment of Canada’s Permanent Force.